slifong08/About/index.md

 - Human genetic varitation: human population genetics, eQTL and GWAS analyses, electronic health records.
 - Computational methods: machine learning strategies, high-performance compute clusters, jupyter notebooks, BEDTools, python, R, bash, and associated statistical methods.

-### Developing antibody-drug conjugates against tumorigenic cell populations
+### Developing antibody-drug conjugates against tumorigenic ovarian and pancreatic tumor cell populations
 #### Abbvie/StemCentrx in South San Francisco, California
 I worked at the start-up, StemCentrx, as a research associate in the cancer biology group.
 There, I identified tumorigenic subpopulations and validated antibody-drug conjugates targeting those subpopulations for the treatment of ovarian and pancreatic cancer.
 I led three drug-target campaigns and supported the pre-clinical validation of four targets in ovarian cancer.
 My work contributed to authorship on four patent applications and four clinical trials for the treatment of ovarian cancer with antibody-drug conjugates.